 A bit specialist, or a dentist, should be able to determine the correct thickness of the bit required, but you can do it yourself using the “two-finger” test.
 Place your index and middle finger together in the gap in the horse’s mouth where the bit normally sits.
 Push the tongue to one side and when the horse starts to chew the teeth come together and you will feel pressure on your fingers.
 If you feel firm pressure on both your fingers the recommended thickness is between 14 – 16mm.
 If the pressure is light then the thickness required will be 16mm – 18mm.
 You can check this by allowing your fingers to slide together in the gap and measuring the overall circumference of your fingers where they cross.

 As we have discussed, bits come in all shapes and sizes and are not just produced in a straight line between the bit rings.
 So whilst you may be measuring your horse for a bit in a straight line, don’t forget to take into account any curve shape in the bit when making your calculations

 Finally, horses can suffer from a myriad of problems caused by a problem bit.
 These are typically referred to as “horses with fussy mouths” and there can be a wide variety of causes, that only the use of an expert will fix.

 On the face of it, the purchase of a bit for your horse seems a simple process, but as we have discovered it can be much more complicated than it first appears.
-A correctly fitting bit is just as important as a correctly fitting saddle and you will notice a marked difference in behaviour between a horse with a poorly fitted bit and one with a properly fitted one, which is why, as you would engage the services of a qualified saddle fitter, we recommend the services of a certified Bit Fitter.
+A correctly fitting bit is just as important as a correctly fitting saddle and you will notice a marked difference in behaviours between a horse with a poorly fitted bit and one with a properly fitted one, which is why, as you would engage the services of a qualified saddle fitter, we recommend the services of a certified Bit Fitter.